swaptacular/swpt_accounts/protocol.rst

    `0`. [#verify-config]_

 negligible_amount : float
-   MUST contain value of the ``negligible_amount`` field in the latest applied `ConfigureAccount`_ message.
+   The value of the ``negligible_amount`` field in the latest applied `ConfigureAccount`_ message.
 If there have not been any applied `ConfigureAccount`_ messages yet, the value MUST represent the current configuration settings.

 config_flags : int32
-   MUST contain the value of the ``config_flags`` field in the latest applied `ConfigureAccount`_ message.
+   The value of the ``config_flags`` field in the latest applied `ConfigureAccount`_ message.
 If there have not been any applied `ConfigureAccount`_ messages yet, the value MUST represent the current configuration settings.

 config : string
-   MUST contain the value of the ``config`` field in the latest applied `ConfigureAccount`_ message.
+   The value of the ``config`` field in the latest applied `ConfigureAccount`_ message.
 If there have not been any applied `ConfigureAccount`_ messages yet, the value MUST represent the current configuration settings.

 account_identity : string
    A string which (along with ``debtor_id``) globally identifies the